 Furthermore, the CEPA Ecotech Agreement will provide impetus to the two places to actively explore cooperation in the areas of workforce training and youth entrepreneurship with a view to providing new opportunities for Macao youth’s innovation and entrepreneurship.

 CEPA in Figures

-From 1 January 2004 to 30 September 2018, Macao Economic Bureau has issued 5,260 CEPA certificates of origin, in which, 4,679 certificates have been exercised, involving products of total export value of MOP929,444,198.10 with an estimate tariff saving amounting to MOP65,750,131.
-These goods include cement, textiles and clothing, yarn, plastic bags, recordable compact discs, printing ink, food and beverage (confectionery, biscuits, nuts, coffee beans, coffee powder and distilled water for human consumption), refined copper foil, electric conductors, chemicals(thinners, glue, salt of tetracyclines, etc), postages, ribbons for typewriters, footwear, crude glycerol, recycled plastics, cosmetic products, other industrial monocarboxylic fatty acids and fiberglass cloth, etc. With respect of trade in services, Macao Economic Bureau has approved 629 "Macao Service Supplier" certificates, which primarily engaged in service sectors of transport and logistics, convention and exhibition, management consulting, construction, distribution, telecommunications, legal, advertising, sales and marketing services for air transport, real estate, audiovisual, travel agency, medical and dental, job referral agency, trade mark agency, printing and publishing, research and development services on natural sciences, banks and other financial services, highway passenger transportation services, services auxiliary to insurance as well as hotels and restaurants, etc.
+From 1 January 2004 to 31 December 2018, Macao Economic Bureau has issued 5,474 CEPA certificates of origin, in which, 4,873 certificates have been exercised, involving products of total export value of MOP957,540,361.37 with an estimate tariff saving amounting to MOP67,080,123.
+These goods include cement, textiles and clothing, yarn, plastic bags, recordable compact discs, printing ink, food and beverage (confectionery, biscuits, nuts, coffee beans, coffee powder and distilled water for human consumption), refined copper foil, electric conductors, chemicals(thinners, glue, salt of tetracyclines, etc), postages, ribbons for typewriters, footwear, crude glycerol, recycled plastics, cosmetic products, other industrial monocarboxylic fatty acids and fiberglass cloth, etc. With respect of trade in services, Macao Economic Bureau has approved 631 "Macao Service Supplier" certificates, which primarily engaged in service sectors of transport and logistics, convention and exhibition, management consulting, construction, distribution, telecommunications, legal, advertising, sales and marketing services for air transport, real estate, audiovisual, travel agency, medical and dental, job referral agency, trade mark agency, printing and publishing, research and development services on natural sciences, banks and other financial services, highway passenger transportation services, services auxiliary to insurance, hotels and restaurants as well as other educational services, etc.